PixelOS-Lemonade/.github/profile/README.md

 > [!WARNING]
 > We are migrating from Pixel Experience.
 Release will come shortly.

-> [!WARNING]
+> [!CAUTION]
 > If you are coming from my old Pixel Experience port, you **MUST** do a proper backup and clean flash this rom!
-Cross flashing is not possible.
+Dirty flash is not possible and *will* result in bootloop.

 ### Download
 We host releases on GitHub.
 Grab them [here](https://github.com/PixelOS-Lemonade/release/releases).